Table of Contents

 - This Christmas carol is based on the story of a 10th-century duke who was known for his generosity and compassion during the Feast of Stephen, celebrated on December 26th.

 >> When romance meets tradition, Christmas in love quotes combined with facts about Christmas songs can set a heartfelt tone.
-These quotes, alongside interesting song trivia, create an emotional backdrop, perfect for serenading someone special during the holidays.

 Facts About Christmas Gifts